 After a completing a summer internship in Morgan Stanley’s Prime Brokerage Technology department, Rose-Gaëlle joined the firm’s Technology Analyst Program (TAP) in 2012.
 She currently works with the User Interface Engineering team, where she focuses on building and maintaining many of the firm’s mobile applications.

-While in grad school, I uploaded my resume online for a Society of Women Engineers conference I was attending, right after the Grace Hopper Celebration for Women in Computing.
-But just as we were leaving for the conference I received a random phone call from a Morgan Stanley recruiter, who saw my resume and wanted to offer me a summer internship.
-At first I was confused.
-How could my skills have anything to do with banking?
-She explained Morgan Stanley is very technology-driven and it is always looking for motivated and talented people.
+While I was still in graduate school, I had uploaded my resume for a Society of Women Engineers conference that I was going to attend.
+Soon after, I received a call from a Morgan Stanley recruiter who had seen my resume and wanted to talk to me about a potential summer internship.
+At first, I was confused.
+How could my skills transfer to a position within an investment bank?
+She then explained to me how technology is at the core of the firm’s business, and that Morgan Stanley is the ideal place for motivated and talented people, especially technologists.

 I had serious reservations about moving to New York City -- with so many people, not to mention the snow in the winter, it was so different from Atlanta and Auburn, where I had studied, much less Yaoundé!
 I was also concerned about whether my skill sets would be enough, but soon discovered that as long as you have the potential and are willing to put in the work, your team will help you pick up what you need to succeed in your role.